ruben-david-roy/NeuraNET-API-Playground/README.md

 ![NeuraNET API Playground](playground.png)

 ## Overview

-This Streamlit application is the official [NeuraNET API Playground](https://playground.neuranet-ai.com) and provides an interactive interface to the NeuraNET API, allowing users to access and utilize AI models for chat and image generation.
+This Streamlit application is the official [NeuraNET API Playground](https://playground.neuranet-ai.com) and provides an interactive interface to the NeuraNET API, allowing users to access and utilize AI models for chat, image generation, and chat with vision capabilities.

 ### Features
 - **API Authentication**: Secure API key input for accessing NeuraNET services.
-- **Model Selection**: Users can choose between chat and image generation models.
+- **Model Selection**: Users can choose between chat, image generation, and chat with vision models.
 - **Dynamic Inputs**: Input fields adapt based on the model selected.
 - **Error Handling**: The app includes checks for missing API keys and empty inputs, along with error messages for user guidance.

 ## Installation

 1. Install requirements with `pip install -r requirements.txt`

 ## Usage

 Run the app with the command: `streamlit run main.py`

+### Supported Models
+#### Chat Models
+- **NeuraNET Lite**: A free version of the NeuraNET chat AI, perfect for basic queries and conversations.
+- **NeuraNET Pro**: A premium chat model offering advanced understanding and more detailed responses.

+#### Image Models
+- **Vinci Mini**: A free version for basic image generation tasks.
+- **Vinci Max**: A premium image generation model delivering high-quality visual content.

+#### Chat with Vision Models
+- **NeuraNET Pro Vision**: Only accessible to paying beta testers, this model combines the capabilities of advanced chat functionalities with vision to interpret and discuss images.

-### Image Models
+### Image Generation Models
 - **Model Choice**: Select between 'Vinci Mini' and 'Vinci Max'.
 - **Prompt Input**: Enter a prompt for image generation.
 - **Generate Image**: Click to generate images based on the provided prompt.